Build a WordPress website (Linux)

 sudo wget https://cn.wordpress.org/wordpress-6.4.4-zh_CN.zip

-2. Install the unzip command and decompress the WordPress zip file.
+2. Install unzip and extract the WordPress archive.

 sudo yum install unzip -y